Spring into Shakespeare is a short course designed to provide the knowledge and skills necessary to study Shakespeare at postgraduate level.

 How to apply?

 When clicking on the Apply Now button you will be directed to an application specifically designed for Spring into Shakespeare.
 You will create an account with the University application system and complete a short form to register onto the course.
+Applications are now closed.
+Please register your interest via the enquiry form below to receive updates about the next intake.

 What will you receive?